sensys364/OnNAS/readme.md

 Scripts (**tfml.sh, tfml_onnas.sh**)  we provided reproduces the representative settings of On-NAS (ex. miniImageNet, 5-shot)  for the users.

-## Notes

-*codes are being updated intermittently, commit history and github activities are being cleaned for the submission.*

 ## Setting up the environments